How Italian Futurism Influenced Fashion

 This in turn accounts for the early significance of fashion, as an aesthetic expression, that is directly and almost exclusively applicable to the active and activated body.

 Progressive Aesthetics of Futuristic Fashion

-The first concrete manifestation of clothing in the futurist sense took place in 1911, when Umberto Boccioni and Gino Severini, on the occasion of their meeting with Picasso in Paris, wore both socks that were different from each other and color-matched to their ties.
+The first example of the manifestation of clothing in the Futurist sense took place in 1911, when Umberto Boccioni and Gino Severini, on the occasion of their meeting with Picasso in Paris, both wore socks that were different from each other and color-matched to their ties.
 This is the first occasion on which the two basic stylistic principles of futurist fashion appear: asymmetry and the liveliness of color.
 Or in other words, dynamism and vitality as the first concepts that contravene the rules of bourgeois clothing.

 Accessories stood as an area of particular opportunity and freedom among this experimental group.
 They proposed new design concepts regularly which regaled the senses and embodied their quest to create anti-fashion, fashion.

 The project of a futurist fashion corresponded to opposite but complementary principles: on one hand there was imagination, in the name of creative freedom, and on the other hand functionality, as the will to adhere to the values of scientific and technological modernity.
 Provocation was also a main goal of their fashion.